laurentperrinet/Perrinet20PredictiveProcessing/README.md

 of L dots as in L RAM is more than the sum of the two dots in isolation.

+In this study, we used USD to record the activity of the primary visual cortex (Ve) of macaque monkeys.
+Is there any difference between the response to the single dot and that to the two dots?
+Indeed VSD recordings allow to record the activity of populations of neurons which are approx at the scale of a cortical column.
+Algo, the response is rapid enough to capture the dynamics of the
+Anr stimulus.
+These recordings show that as the evoked activity of the second stimulus reaches
+Va, a cortical suppressive wave propagates low and the retinolopic wave evoked by the first.
+This was put in evidence by statistically comparing the response of the brain to the response of the two dots in isolation.
+In particular, we found that the activity for the brain stimulus was more precise, suggesting that such suppressive wave could serve as predictive processing step to be reared-out in uptream cortical areas.
 ## neural implementation